deploymentofdevops/deploymentofdevops/devops.md

 - Faster

 That list is also not in a random order.
 There is a tool for nearly every aspect of the infrastructure and software development lifecycle, no matter how unique most businesses thing they are.
 If there really isnt, then its not likely to be too dificult to put something together.
-Tech is always the easy part, is humans that are the difficult componenet in any process and when change is involved, its likely to be even more problematic.
+Tech is always the easy part, is humans that are the difficult component in any process and when change is involved, its likely to be even more problematic.
 Buy in at all levels of the business is required and starting small, to demonstrate the benefits of making the change, will likely mean that that change will be a sucess and it will show others what can be done and the benefits it might bring.

 ## How do we do DevOps